Changelog

 Attribution data is also surfaced via /api/v2/intelligence/agent-demand for analysis at the city level.

 Webhook payloads are signed with the operator's webhook secret using HMAC-SHA256.
-The signature is in the `X-Park-Graph-Signature` header alongside a Unix timestamp; verify both before acting on the body.
+The signature is delivered in the `X-Park-Graph-Signature` header as `sha256=<hex>`; recompute the HMAC over the raw request body and compare before acting on it.

 Every event has a stable `id` of the form `evt_…` that is identical across retries.
 Idempotency is now the consumer's responsibility (see /developers/webhooks).